dlaurie/lua-apl/README.md

 Lua strings are treated as scalars.
 APL-style characters and character matrices are not supported, and the use of string-valued arguments to any APL function except `⍎` and `⍕` does not form part of the design of Lua⋆APL.
 The coherence of both APL and Lua is so good that useful results may well in some cases be obtained from string arguments, but that kind of usage is at this stage an unsupported lucky coincidence.

+APL operations on strings are handled by converting them to vectors of byte values.

+       x=apl.⌷"⍺-⍵"
+       =x
+    226 141 186 45 226 141 181

 ### Tables

-Like the Lua table library, APL relies internally on the built-in `#` function to give the length of arrays.
-If you create all your APL tables via buit-in APL functions, including `⌷`, this should not be a problem.
+Even though holes are illegal, it is very inefficient to test for them all the time.
+Like the Lua table library, therefore, APL relies internally on the built-in length operator `#` to give the length of arrays.
+If you create all your APL tables via built-in APL functions, including `⌷`, this should not be a problem.
 If an APL function ever returns an array with a hole, it is a bug that I would like to be informed of.

-All APL functions accept any Lua array, but returned array are APL arrays.
-The only difference is that APL arrays have a metatable, which defines a `tostring` function reminiscent of how APL implementations print arrays, and metamethods for the arithmetic operations and concatenation.
+All APL functions accept any Lua array, but returned arrays are APL arrays.
+The only difference is that APL arrays are provided with a metatable, which defines a `tostring` function reminiscent of how APL implementations print arrays, and metamethods for the arithmetic operations, indexing and concatenation.
 Arrays passed to APL functions may on return be found to have acquired this metatable.
 It is not considered to be a bug when this happens.

 APL matrices differ from APL vectors in having a `shape` field.
 The presence of this field influences the behaviour of many functions, most of which however have not been implemented at this stage.
 The shape is a two-element vector giving the number of rows and columns respectively.